NannyML/nannyml/docs/troubleshooting/metadata_not_found.rst

     >>> md.is_complete()
     (True, [])

-Any metadata property can be set or updated.
+Any metadata property can be set or updated in this way.

 Related reads